lambda-toolshed/papillon/README.md

 Because of this, the Interceptor library expects the asynchronous interceptors to catch any errors themselves and return the error as its return value.

-After the executor "unwraps" the asynchronous result, if it finds an error in the unwrapped result then it will add the error to the context under `:lambda-toolshed.papillon/error` key, as if it had been caught from a synchronous interceptor.
+If the result of "emerging" the chrysalis (deferred result) yields an exception, papillon will add the error to the context under `:lambda-toolshed.papillon/error` key, as if it had been caught from a synchronous interceptor.

-#### ClojureScript and JavaScript interop

-If you are in ClojureScript, and are in Promise land (Editor's Note: this is drastically different from The Promised Land, and the two should not be confused), you can import the namespace `lambda-toolshed.papillon.async` which will have a Promise implement `ReadPort` and turn the Promise into something that can be read in the same way as a channel.

-This is done by using `cljs.core.async.interop/p->c`, taking the `PromiseChannel` returned from that and turning it into a channel with the result being a single item on the channel.

 ## Examples and Other ways to extend usage